 At TutorCare we take your personal development as seriously as your professional development.
 Our aim is to develop your personal skills or ‘personality skills’.
 These are the personal attributes (also known as soft skills) you use to engage with people and can help influence how you communicate and relate to patients, colleagues, family and friends.

 These skills are becoming more important in professional life.
 They can impact your career prospects, your job performance and other lifestyle activities.
-Employers are increasingly looking for these ‘soft’skills in addition to qualifications.
-In healthcare, these soft personal skills can be more important that certain technical skills.
+Employers are increasingly looking for these soft skills in addition to qualifications.
+In healthcare, these soft personal skills can be more important than certain technical skills.

 So what personal skills do health care professionals need?